dimroc/ga-ruby-on-rails-for-devs/class/5-ruby-oop.md

 Reflection
 ----------

 Reflection is built-in and methods can and are often defined at runtime.
+You can either monkey-patch a class or even open it and work around any privacy declarations.

     Color.methods
     Color.new.methods

     # Color.define_method :shine, lambda { "shiny #{name}" } - illegal, define_method is private
     Color.send(:define_method, :shine, lambda { "shiny #{name}" })
     puts Color.new("red").shine # shiny red

     Color.new.is_a?(Color) # true